ezachrisen/protoc-gen-gotag/README.md

 PGGT is a protoc plugin used to add/replace struct tags on generated protobuf messages.
 Get  it using ```go get github.com/srikrsna/protoc-gen-gotag ```It supports the following features,

+## About this fork
+This fork adds the module flag, which works the same way as the protoc-gen-go's module flag.

 ## Add/Replace Tags

 New tags like xml, sql, bson etc... can be added to struct messages of protobuf.
 Example